 Dr. Bui has broad clinical interests with a focus on neuroimaging as well as vascular and behavioral neurology.
 He is a subspecialist with board certification in stroke neurology.
 His main research focus is the development of magnetic resonance techniques to facilitate the diagnosis and treatment of neurological diseases.

-Dillon Chen, Associate Physician
+Dillon Chen, Assistant Physician of Neurosciences and Pediatrics

 MD, Mount Sinai School of Medicine